PritamChakrabortyShuvo/Linux/Linux-Commands.md

     sudo apt upgrade
 ```
 This command upgrades all installed packages to their latest versions, respecting package dependencies and ensuring your system is up to date.
+This command upgrades all installed packages to their latest versions, respecting package dependencies and ensuring your system is up to date.

 For install package.
 ```bash